nabinem/php-assisted-transfer-with-BXML/README.md

 ## php-assisted-transfer-with-BXML
-This project is provided as an example on how to how to implement a simple assisted transfer flow using BXML.
+This project is provided as an example on how to how to implement a simple assisted transfer flow using Bandwidth XML (BXML).
 The following features are demonstrated:

 * Using BXML for inbound call handling
 * Using BXML to make an outbound call